NobuhiroMoteki/NdimSpline_JAX/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is an example of how you use the modules on your local computer.
+The author tested the codes using Python 3.12.8 on Windows 11 machine and Python 3.12.9 on WSL (Ubuntu).

 ### Prerequisites
-* An execution enviroment of Python3 on Linux, MacOS, or WSL2 on Windows
+* An execution enviroment of Python >= 3.12 on Linux, MacOS, or WSL2 on Windows
 * Installation of `jax` module, and optionally `ipykernel` module if you execute JupyterNotebook files.
-* The author tested the codes using Python 3.12.8 on Windows 11 machine and Python 3.12.9 on WSL (Ubuntu).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Installation